 When France engaged to the Second World War, several political refugees, most of them Jewish, running away from the Third Reich arrived in France.
 They joined the Spanish contingent already inside the camps, particularly from May 1940 when the Western front was defeated.
 The Saint-Cyprien camp was opened until November 1942 when it was closed due to “health reasons” and the internees were moved to different camps, such as Rivesaltes where the Spanish refugees were sent or the Gurs camp where the Jewish exiles were moved.

-Nowadays, there are a few monuments honouring part of those dramatic historic episodes in Saint-Cyprien.
-For example, it is possible to visit the monument to Lluís Companys (President of the Catalan Government assassinated by the Franco regime) and all the Catalans who died fighting as volunteers in the French army, or the Memorial for the former internment camp or the ossuary plaque at the Saint-Cyprien cemetery, where the names of some Republicans who died on the battle field are remembered.
+Nowadays, there are a few monuments honoring part of those dramatic historic episodes in Saint-Cyprien.
+For example, it is possible to visit the monument to Lluís Companys (President of the Catalan Government assassinated by the Franco regime) and all the Catalans who died fighting as volunteers in the French army, or the Memorial for the former internment camp or the ossuary plaque at the Saint-Cyprien cemetery, where the names of some Republicans who died on the battlefield are remembered.

 A collection of pictures of the camp de Saint Cyprien is available at the United States Holocaust Memorial Museum under copyright license.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.